 Once your images are looking great, It’s time to start thinking about which products you’re including in your ads: people will buy the things you show them.
-Don't rely on users taking a lot of time to browse through your whole catalog; help them along by including the items you really want to sell.
+Don't rely on users taking a lot of time to browse through your whole catalogue; help them along by including the items you really want to sell.

 The product selection advice above only gets more impactful once you understand how the Dynamic Ads algorithms work beneath the surface.
-Here is the kicker: 80% of your impressions will, on average, be spent on a mere 5% of your catalog.
+Here is the kicker: 80% of your impressions will, on average, be spent on a mere 5% of your catalogue.

-Many advertisers think their catalog will be promoted equally.
+Many advertisers think their catalogue will be promoted equally.
 Others believe that only the best performing products will be featured.
 Unfortunately, neither is correct.
 Dynamic Ads work in a similar fashion as regular ads, with a small difference: products are the (ad) creatives.

 Creatives always need some testing budget to determine which version is driving the best performance.
 Now imagine you have thousands of creatives you launch all at once.
 Let’s say you need to spend 10 USD per creative for fast, meaningful testing.
 That’s easily tens of thousands of dollars you’re spending just to test before launching a proper campaign!

 As an advertiser, you usually want to see results ASAP, right?
 To do that, algorithms will quickly settle on the few products (creatives) which drive the “best possible” results.
 Spending more of your budget on tests is always risky, so the algorithm will be fairly conservative with the product selection and will only put a fraction of budget towards testing new products.